 But having a wine you aren't crazy about can be such a bummer.
 Unless you know what to do about it.

 That is the case here.
 As I was sitting down to write this, I began a search to figure out what else I could do with it.
 Being that we are at the tail end of summer, I came up with Frose.

 But sometimes, I'm just not in the mood to go through the steps.
 I'll go through it for a big batch, but frose is rarely good the next day.

 So if anyone reading this is looking for a business idea of things that you really don't see in the grocery store, but should totally be there, here we go.
 Adult ice pops.

 Popsicles- you loved them as a kid.
 Put some adult flavored liquid in these and you might be the hit of your BBQ, pool party, or sharing where ever that might be acceptable.
 Or have one heck of a business, just sayin'.

-If you don’t think this idea would work, then consider the fact that NYC even has their share of bakeries who sell booze laced products like Prohibition Bakery.
+If you don't think this idea would work, then consider the fact that NYC even has its share of bakeries that sell booze-laced products like Prohibition Bakery.

 So for me, I now know what I'm doing with my cans of white wine too.
 And yes, you can get the recipe I tried right here on Mind Over Batter.
 If you aren't a fan of strawberries it is totally possible you can use other fruit as well.

 Would I buy this again?
 No, but I'm totally making those adult ice pops again.
 I'll save the Peach wine for drinking and now I have a way to use my white wine.

 The box of Trader Joe's Simpler Wines Rose: